llvm/circt/docs/FIRRTLAnnotations.md

 This annotation attaches metadata to the firrtl.mem operation.
 The `data` is emitted onto the `seq_mems.json` and `tb_seq_mems.json` file.
-It is required for verificatin only and used by memory generator tools for simulation.
+It is required for verification only and used by memory generator tools for simulation.

 Example:
 ```json